macnick/100-days-of-code/log.md

 ### Day 7: February 28, 2018

 **Today's Progress**: #FileMaker scripting for an hour this morning.
-Started my next project the Wikipedia Viewer.
+Started my next project: the Wikipedia Viewer.
 Also added various colors to the temperature of the Weather App after my son's suggestion. #100DaysOfCode

 **Thoughts:** I do not have a clue how I will make the Viewer!